YannisTevissen/YannisTevissen.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I currently work as Head of Science for [Moments Lab](https://momentslab.com), where I lead Research initiatives on video understanding.
-More info can be found on the [Moments Lab Research website](https://research.momentslab.com).
+<p>I currently work as Head of Science for [Moments Lab](https://momentslab.com), where I lead Research initiatives on video understanding.
+More info can be found on the [Moments Lab Research website](https://research.momentslab.com).</p>

-I have a PhD in artificial intelligence from Institut Polytechnique de Paris, and my current research interests include video understanding, multimodal learning, and AI fairness.
+<p>Previously, I completed a PhD in artificial intelligence at the Institut Polytechnique de Paris, advised by [Jérôme Boudy](https://www.researchgate.net/profile/Jerome-Boudy/2) and [Gérard Chollet](https://scholar.google.co.uk/citations?user=ttVRli8AAAAJ&hl=en).</p>

+<p>My current research interests include video understanding, multimodal agents, and AI fairness.</p>
-Feel free to reach out to me to discuss any of these topics or to collaborate on research projects.
+<p>Feel free to reach out to me to discuss any of these topics or to collaborate on research projects.</p>